 \subsection{Stress-Driven Dislocation Motion}

 The kMC model is sufficiently flexible to simulate dislocation dynamics under an externally applied stress.
-We apply the approach developed by Ivanov and Mishin~\cite{mishin2008prb} to model stress-driven grain boundary migration.
+We apply the approach developed by Ivanov and Mishin~\cite{mishin2008prb}.

 The major assumption is that the applied stress influences the dislocation glide barrier through the resolved shear stress (RSS), but not the energy barrier for the core transition itself.
 Hence, this model does not fully capture the non-Schmid effect~\cite{christian1983some,vsestak1965asymmetry,duesbery1998plastic,ito2001atomistic} (see below).